aquax64/Parking-Lot-Project-LPR/Linux Files/README.md

   * sudo cp -r /home/tesseract/tesseract/src/ccmain /usr/local/include/tesseract/
   * sudo cp -r /home/tesseract/tesseract/src/ccutil /usr/local/include/tesseract/

   (If the console tells you that it is already there, after running the 2 commands above, do not worry and just continue.
-If you recieve any errors, contact me and mention that the errors occurred after or before this point)
+If you recieve any errors, contact me and mention the place in the directions where you recieved the errors)

   * cd ../../
   * cd opencv-3.4.2